China says U.S. should watch Japanese nationalism

 The United States has said that it does not have a position on the island dispute.

-However, the U.S.-Japan security treaty commits the United States to intervene in defense of Japan if there is an attack on Japanese-administered territory.
+However, the U.S.-Japan security treaty commits the United States to intervene in defence of Japan if there is an attack on Japanese-administered territory.

 (Reporting by Ben Blanchard; Editing by Michael Perry)